 With a well-designed and implemented REST API, your business can handle large data traffic with an efficiency that allows you to satisfy both your customers as well as focus on growth.

 Most businesses struggle to choose the REST API that is right for their business.
 This article compares two popular SaaS solutions that offer a REST API that verifies phone numbers – NumVerify and Twilio.
+Pairing a phone number verification API with an email validator api is also a great option.

 Understanding NumVerify and Twilio